ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 Then log in as each user on your Windows computer and start Cygwin.
 Cygwin will create some `dot` (environment settings) files in your (Cygwin) home folder.
 If you log in as Ralph you should be located in /home/Ralph after you log in.

-Test whether non-administrative users can run graphic applications in Cygwin - as a normal user give the command 'startwin.sh' in the Cygwin command window.
+Test whether non-administrative users can run graphic applications in Cygwin - as a normal user give the command 'startxwin' in the Cygwin command window.
 A new window should start in which you can run graphic applications (such as ESP-r).
 The initial Cygwin command window is only able to invoke text applications and commnands.

 If Cygwin is working log out of Cygwin and run this ESP-r Installer again.